homeextent/yardlii-core-functions/README.md

 ## 📦 Changelog

+## 3.27.2 - 2025-12-07
+### Performance & Stability (Phase 1 Complete)
+- **Admin Optimization:** Fixed "N+1" database query issue in the Verification Requests list table.
+Implemented a cache warmer that pre-fetches user data in a single query, making the admin panel significantly faster.
+- **Server Safety:** Capped the "Auto-Publisher" logic to process a maximum of 50 listings per run.
+This prevents memory exhaustion crashes if a verified user has hundreds of draft listings.

 ## 3.27.1 - 2025-12-07
 ### Performance
 - **Role Optimization:** Removed the expensive `sync_roles` check from the global `init` hook.
 User capabilities are now only recalculated when saving settings, significantly reducing database queries on every page load.